 Some early estates were located on the steep and heavily treed western and northern slopes of The Dandenongs.
-Most of this land was unsuitable for residential development and some land on these estates has been progressively purchased by the Government and amalgamated with the adjacent National Park.
+Unfortunately, the planning of some estates was performed in a draughtsman's office and when the block and road positions were marked out it was found they took little account of the terrain.
+Surveying these blocks was a momentous task.
+It was later deemed that most of this land was unsuitable for residential development and some land on these estates has been progressively purchased by the Government and amalgamated with the adjacent National Park.